VMLYR/Drupal-KIT/readme.md

 1. Create symlink from installed sites directory to sites/default/files
     1. cd to /sites/www (or other site directory if multisite).
     1. run `rm -rf files` to remove current files directory.
     1. run `ln -s ../default/files files` to create symlink to default files directory (which is then symlinked to /files on Pantheon's end).
+Make sure that a /default/files directory exists locally so files have a place to go.
     1. run `git add files` and commit symlink to repo.
 1. Place post-deploy script in the correct place for pantheon to read it (inside the web directory).
     1. Create `/web/private/scripts` directory.